-- 10.1 Early help, also known as early intervention, is support given to a family when a problem first emerges.
+- 10.1 Early Help, is support given to a family when a problem first emerges.
 It can be provided at any stage of a child or young person's life to parents, children or whole families, and is generally supported by CSC in consultation with the family. - 10.2 The School understands that providing early help is more effective in promoting the welfare of children than reacting later. - 10.3 The School's safeguarding training includes guidance about early help processes and prepares all staff to identify children who may benefit from early help.
 Staff are mindful of specific safeguarding issues and those pupils/students who may face additional safeguarding challenges.
-Staff should be particularly alert to the potential need for early help for a child who: - 10.3.1 is disabled or has certain health conditions and has specific additional needs;
+Staff should be particularly alert to the potential need for early help for a child who: - 10.3.1 is disabled or has certain health conditions and has specific additional needs; - 10.3.2 has special educational needs (whether or not they have a statutory education, health and care plan); - 10.3.3 has a mental health need; - 10.3.4 is a young carer; - 10.3.5 is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - 10.3.6 is frequently missing / goes missing from care or from home; - 10.3.7 is at risk of modern slavery, trafficking, sexual or criminal exploitation; - 10.3.8 is at risk of being radicalised or exploited; - 10.3.9 has a family member in prison, or is affected by parental offending; - 10.3.10 is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - 10.3.11 is misusing alcohol or other drugs themselves; - 10.3.12 engages in non-consensual sharing of nude and semi-nude images and/or videos. - 10.3.13 is looked after or has returned home to their family from care;

-- 10.3.2 has special educational needs (whether or not they have a statutory education, health and care plan); - 10.3.3 has a mental health need; - 10.3.4 is a young carer; - 10.3.5 is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - 10.3.6 is frequently missing / goes missing from care or from home; - 10.3.7 is at risk of modern slavery, trafficking, sexual or criminal exploitation; - 10.3.8 is at risk of being radicalised or exploited; - 10.3.9 has a family member in prison, or is affected by parental offending; - 10.3.10 is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - 10.3.11 is misusing alcohol or other drugs themselves; - 10.3.12 is looked after or has returned home to their family from care; - 10.3.13 is at risk of 'honour-based' abuse such as Female Genital Mutilation or Forced Marriage; - 10.3.14 is a privately fostered child; and - 10.3.15 is persistently absent from education including persistent absences for part of the school day. - 10.4 A member of staff who considers that a pupil/student may benefit from early help should keep a written record of their concerns, using My Concern, and in the first instance discuss this with the DSL (see paragraph 23 below and Appendix 2 for further guidance).
+- 10.3.14 is at risk of 'honour-based' abuse such as Female Genital Mutilation or Forced Marriage; - 10.3.15 is a privately fostered child; and - 10.3.16 has unexplainable and/or persistent absences from education, including persistent absences for part of the school day. - 10.4 A member of staff who considers that a pupil/student may benefit from early help should keep a written record of their concerns, using CPOMS, and in the first instance discuss this with the DSL (see paragraph 23 below and Appendix 2 for further guidance).
 The DSL will consider the appropriate action to take in accordance with the child's Safeguarding Children Partners menu of early help services and their referral threshold document and will support staff in liaising with parents and other agencies and setting up an inter-agency assessment as appropriate. - 10.5 If early help is appropriate, staff may be required to support other agencies and professionals in an early help assessment and will be supported by the DSL in carrying out this role.
 In some cases School staff may be required to take a lead role. - 10.6 The matter will be kept under review and consideration given to a referral to children's social care for assessment for statutory services if the pupil's/student's situation appears to be getting worse, or does not appear to be improving.